Moderna, Pfizer, or Johnson & Johnson vaccines are available for first, second, third, or booster doses, depending on your health needs.

-- Most people feel slightly stronger side-effects after their 2nd dose if it’s a 2 dose vaccine.
+- Some people feel stronger side-effects after their 2nd dose or booster dose.
 Over-the-counter pain relief medication can help with these side-effects.
 Most people feel happy, healthy, and back to normal after 24-48 hours!

 A closer look into COVID-19 vaccines: